Matt Bowden

+Matt Bowden was involved in the distribution and popularization of party pills.
+After the death of a family member from ecstasy overdose Bowden worked to develop and promote safer alternatives to methamphetamine.

 His musical single Flying, released 29 October 2012, debuted at number five in the NZ Single charts and number 29 in the New Zealand Top 40 Singles charts.

-As of July 2016, Matt Bowden relocated to Thailand, and then Europe to continue working in regulatory development after stating an intention to develop safer alternatives to liquor led to a rapid reversal in New Zealand's legislation and an end to his business.

 Biography

-Bowden was born 10 June 1971 in Auckland, New Zealand.
+Bowden was born 10 June 1971 in Auckland.
 His father was an internet pioneer and his mother was a piano teacher.
 He studied guitar under Nigel Gavin and played in Gavin's acoustic avant garde jazz ensemble "Gitbox Rebellion."
 At 18, after studying music at Auckland University, Bowden joined Auckland metal band "The Highwaymen" on lead guitar.
 Together the band recorded a first album "Torrent of Darkness.
 After a break-up Bowden played eclectic guitar solos on drummer Gavin Stokes' album Continuum, and worked as a guitar teacher for 7 years.

-Matt Bowden went on to become one of the original creators and distributors of party pills.
-After the death of a family member from ecstasy overdose Bowden worked with a neuropharmacologist and biopsychologist to develop demonstrably safer alternatives to methamphetamine to be used as a substitute therapy.

-Lobbying

-Following a friend's death, Bowden contracted a research team to identify safer alternatives to illicit substances and identified benzylpiperazine from research and began dialogue with New Zealand's Ministry of Health Drug Policy Team, identifying himself as a community member with a potential solution for drug demand reduction as called for in methamphetamine action plan.